zainforbjs/cfwheels/guides/database-interaction-through-models/database-migrations/migrations-in-production.md

 This would fire for each node on a cluster and would fire on each application restart - however, the overhead would be minimal (one additional database call).&#x20;

-To activate this feature, just use `set(autoMigrateDatabase=true)` in your `config/production.cfm`settings, to ensure it only fires in production mode.
+To activate this feature, just use `set(autoMigrateDatabase=true)` in your `app/config/production/settings.cfm` settings, to ensure it only fires in production mode.

 ### Programmatic Migrations